Faculty & Staff

 T

-Lloyd L. Lee, Ph.D. is an enrolled citizen of the Navajo Nation, Director of the Center for Regional Studies (CRS) at the University of New Mexico, editor of the Wicazo Sa Review journal, and Professor and faculty Graduate Director in the Native American Studies department.
-He is the author of Diné Identity in a 21st Century World (2020), Diné Masculinities: Conceptualizations and Reflections (2013), co-author of Native Americans and the University of New Mexico (2017), and edited Navajo Sovereignty: Understandings and Visions of the Diné People (2017) and Diné Perspectives: Reclaiming and Revitalizing Navajo Thought (2014).
-His research focuses on Native American identity, masculinities, leadership, philosophies, and Native Nation building.
+Lloyd L. Lee, Ph.D.
+Is an enrolled citizen of the Navajo Nation, Chair and Professor of the Department of Native American Studies, Director of the Center for Regional Studies (CRS), and editor of the Wicazo Sa Review journal.
+He is the author of Diné Identity in a Twenty-First Century World (2020), Diné Masculinities: Conceptualizations and Reflections (2013), co-author of Native Americans and the University of New Mexico (2017), edited Nihikéyah: Navajo Homeland (2023), Navajo Sovereignty: Understandings and Visions of the Diné People (2017), Diné Perspectives (2014), and co-edited The Yazzie Case: Building a Public Education System for Our Indigenous Future (2023).
+His research focuses on Native American identity, masculinities, leadership, philosophies, and Indigenous community building.

 Lorenda Belone